November 24, 2014 February 18, 2023

 Fight 1 – Mob: Condemed Soldiers

 A standard mob fight to start things off.
+They are Rank 8 Elite with 1,575 health.
 Nothing major here, clean them up as you normally would.

 Fight 2 – Mob: Condemned Manders

 Same as above.
+These mobs are Rank 9 Elite with 1,445 health.
 As with all Myth mobs though, beware Earthquakes on 6 pips (3 Power Pips) knocking down your blades, especially if you are going second.